Skip to main content

 • Ehrlichiosis

-• Haemophilus influenza invasive disease
+• Haemophilus influenzae invasive disease

 • Hantavirus infection, without pulmonary syndrome